theakshitapachauri/NLP_Project/README.md

 The evaluation is done using **evaluation.py** which in turn calls **process_sql.py**.

-In order to setup this step we need to do one additional setup for nltk dataset.
+In order to evaluate we need to do one additional step to download nltk dataset.
 Run the below cmd for the setup:

     python -m nltk.downloader all